Workiva/wGulp/README.md

 }
 ```

-#### External Definitions

 TS definitions distributed with your project's dependencies will be automatically discovered and moved to `./api/` during the `tsd` task.

-To configure the dependency directories that are searched during that task, you can change the `dependencies` paths option (see [Overriding Default Project Structure](#overriding-default-project-structure)).
+This should rarely be needed (convention over configuration), but the dependency directories that are searched during the `tsd` task can be configured by changing the `dependencies` path option (see [Overriding Default Project Structure](#overriding-default-project-structure)).

 #### The `tsd` Task